cdzombak/app-transport-security-talk-jan-2016/App Transport Security - What, Why, How.md

 ^ These rules are implemented at a low level in the networking stack — somewhere in Core Foundation Networking.

-^ So ATS enforces its rules on NSURLSession and the older NSURLConnection APIs.
+^ So ATS enforces its rules on `NSURLSession` and the older `NSURLConnection` APIs, and on lower-level code which uses Core Foundation networking directly.

-^ And on things like libcurl which you may embed in your app and use Core Foundation’s networking APIs.

 ---